Ishaaann/os-assignments/SimpleScheduler/README.md

 ## Divyansh Kumar Gautam (2023208) | Ishaan Raj (2023248)

 # How to Run
-in the SimpleScheduler directory, run the following command:
+in the SimpleScheduler directory, run the following command to compile:
 ```
 make
 ```